waldur/waldur-docs/docs/admin-guide/backups.md

 - Database - main persistency layer.
 - Message queue - contains transient data mostly about scheduled jobs and cache.

-Of these, only database needs to be backed up.
+Of these, only the database needs to be backed up.
+Uploaded files — organization logos, attachments and the like — are stored in the database too (`waldur_core.media.storage.DatabaseStorage`), so a database dump captures them as well.

 A typical approach to a backup is: